icza/shutdown/README.md

 Package shutdown aids graceful termination of goroutines on app shutdown.

-It listens for SIGTERM and SIGINT signals, and also provides a manual way to trigger shutdown.
+It listens for SIGTERM (e.g. `kill` command) and SIGINT (e.g. `CTRL+C`) signals, and also provides a manual way to trigger shutdown.

 It publishes a single, shared shutdown channel which is closed when shutdown is about to happen.
 Modules (goroutines) should monitor this channel using a `select` statement, and terminate ASAP if it is (gets) closed.
-Additionally, there is an `Initiated()` function which returns if a shutdown has been initiated, which basically checks the shared channel in a non-blocking way.
+Additionally, there is an `Initiated()` function which tells if a shutdown has been initiated, which basically checks the shared channel in a non-blocking way.

 It also publishes a `WaitGroup` goroutines may use to "register" themselves